youyanggu/covid19_projections/estimating-true-infections-revisited.md

 As an example, let's say that the US reported 67,000 new cases with a 8.5% positivity rate on July 22 (day 160).
 This would result in a true prevalence ratio of `(1500 / (160 + 50) * sqrt(0.085) + 2 = 4.1`.
 We can then multiply this ratio by the confirmed cases to get the true new infections.
 In this example, we estimate there to be 4.1 * 67,000 = ~275,000 true new infections.

 Because reported cases lag infections by roughly two weeks, we must shift the result back to more realistically pinpoint when a new infection occurred.
 So the 275,000 true infections from the example above actually took place approximately 14 days before July 22, on July 8.
-While we use a constant lag for simplicity, we understand that the lag could be greater towards the beginning of the pandemic due to the slower average time to detection.
+Prior to March 2, 2021, we used a constant lag of 14 days in our estimates for simplicity.
+Starting from our March 2, 2021 estimates, we used a variable lag that starts at 21 days in February 2020 and goes to 14 days in June 2020 (and remains constant since).
+This is because we believe there is a longer delay from infection to case report during the early days of the pandemic when testing was more restricted.
+This is implemented as a one-dimensional linear interpolation.

 To further smooth the data, we take the 7-day moving average of the true new daily infections.
 Starting on January 21, 2021, we apply an additional smoothing step around holidays to minimize reporting dips.